 Explore Jaipur with the Composite Ticket

 There’s one thing that Jaipur gets really right.
 That’s the tourist ticket.
-Buy one ticket (400 INR in 2016) and it gets you into six tourist locations throughout the city and even out at Amber Fort.
+Buy the composite ticket (1000 INR for foreigners) and it gets you into six tourist locations throughout the city and even out at Amber Fort.
 The city is also easy to get around.
 So you don’t need one of those auto drivers, who probably scared the living daylights out of you when you got off the train.
 We arrived late at night, had a route planned to our hotel, the comfortable Aashiyana Palace, so fought our way through the throng and walked.

-We start to explore Jaipur the next morning at the Maharaja Man Singh II museum.
+We start to explore Jaipur the next morning at the Maharaja Man Singh II Museum.
 This isn’t covered on the composite ticket, but does provide us with free access to Jaigarh Fort, which we’ll be visiting as part of our Jaipur’s Three Forts trip tomorrow.
-So, the 400 INR fee doesn’t feel too bad.
+So, the entry fee (700 INR for foreigners) doesn’t feel too bad now.
 Besides that includes the camera fee, which is always a bone of contention.

 Maharaja Man Singh II – City Palace Museum